iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 $$
 </div>

-{% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/one.png" class="img-fluid" %} - shows feature learning in a non-linearly separable 2D dataset, lines are the activation region of each neuron
+todo: {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/one.png" class="img-fluid" %} - shows feature learning in a non-linearly separable 2D dataset, lines are the activation region of each neuron

-Final should be a good quality gif (if it's possible) or a better pic.
+todo: Final should be a good quality gif (if it's possible) or a better pic.
 No need to explain the teaser

+todo:

 ## Overview and Motivation